cryptosharks131/lndg/README.md

 3. Customize `docker-compose.yaml` if you like and then build/deploy your docker image: `docker-compose up -d`
 4. LNDg should now be available on port `8000`

+Notes:
-Note: Unless you save your `db.sqlite3` file before destroying your container, this data will be lost and rebuilt when making a new container.
+1. Unless you save your `db.sqlite3` file before destroying your container, this data will be lost and rebuilt when making a new container.
 However, some data such as rebalances from previous containers cannot be rebuilt.
+2. You can make this file persist by initializing it first locally `touch /root/lndg/db.sqlite3` and then mapping it locally in your docker-compose file under the volumes `/root/lndg/db.sqlite3:/lndg/db.sqlite3:rw`.

 ## API Backend
-The following data can be accessed at the /api endpoint: `payments`, `invoices`, `forwards`, `channels`, and `rebalancer`
+The following data can be accessed at the /api endpoint: `payments`, `invoices`, `forwards`, `channels` and `rebalancer`

 ## Preview Screens
 ### Main Dashboard